arcus-azure/arcus.testing/docs/preview/03-Features/04-Azure/05-Messaging/02-eventhubs.md

 # Event Hubs
 The `Arcus.Testing.Messaging.EventHubs` package provides test fixtures related to Azure Event Hubs.
-By using the common testing practice 'clean environment', it provides a temporary hub.
+It adheres to the 'clean environment' testing practice by providing a temporary Event Hub.

 ## Installation
 The following functionality is available when installing this package: